immers-space/activitypub-express/README.md

 **Optional** |
 context | String, Array.
 JSON-LD context for your app.
 Defaults to AcivityStreams + Security vocabs store | Not fully implemented - replace the default storage model & database backend with your own

+## FAQ

+Q: How do I resolve this error seen when receiving/delivering activities or running the federation tests: `Uncaught exception: InvalidHeaderError: bad param format`

+A: Run `npm dedupe` to ensure `request` library is using the patched version of `http-signature` library.